cashvee/OverTheWire_Bandit/README.md

 # OverTheWire_Bandit
 https://overthewire.org/wargames/bandit/

-## Description for each one I've played lol
+There is a description for each level I've played lol